Ama Dablam Expedition - 25 Days

 High Route Adventure’s expert climbing guides continue with you to Camp III, known as “The Summit Camp,” at around 6,480 meters (21,260 feet).
 This camp is strategically placed just below Ama Dablam’s southwest ridge, making it the final camp before the summit push!

-The ascent to the summit, standing tall at 6,812 meters (22,349 feet), is the Major highlight of the Ama Dablam expedition.
+The ascent to the summit, standing tall at 6,812 meters (22,349 feet), is a significant highlight of the Ama Dablam expedition.
 Climbers must navigate technical rock and ice sections, employing their skills and determination to reach the pinnacle of Ama Dablam’s majestic Himalayan pyramid!

 Crampons with precision-engineered spikes provide essential traction on icy surfaces, while harnesses with safety features offer peace of mind on tricky rock faces.
 Ice axes, designed for balance and power, are indispensable for navigating steep slopes and ice formations.
 Furthermore, altitude-resistant clothing, constructed with cutting-edge materials, ensures climbers remain warm and safe in the ever-changing Himalayan weather.